neaeraconsulting/mdot-v2x-mobile-app/cv_mec/README.md

 # CV_MEC

 This folder contains the source code for building out the CV_MEC mobile application.
-The Mobile application is built using flutter and currently only supports the Android platform.
+The Mobile application is built using flutter and currently supports both Android and IOS.
 If you are just trying to get a copy of this application for testing, please consider downloading the app from the google play store instead.

 ## Getting Started